jencampbell/jencampbell.github.io/_pages/publications.md

 ## Articles

 - Jennifer Campbell, Andrew Petersen, and Jacqueline Smith.
 2019.
 Self-paced Mastery Learning CS1.
 To Appear in the Proceedings of the 50th ACM Technical Symposium on Computing Science Education, Minnesota, MN, USA.
 6 pages.
+- Yifei Dong, Michelle Craig, and Jennifer Campbell.
+2019.
+Evaluating the Effect of Follow-up Questions in an Online Exercise.
+To Appear in the Proceedings of the 50th ACM Technical Symposium on Computing Science Education, Minnesota, MN, USA.
+Abstract only.
+- Marcus Law, Paula Veinot, Jennifer Campbell, Michelle Craig, and Maria Mylopoulos.
+2018.
+Computing for Medicine: Can We Prepare Medical Students for the Future?
+Academic Medicine.
 - Jennifer Campbell and Michelle Craig.
 2018.
 Drop-In Help Centres: An Alternative to Office Hours.
 In Proceedings of the 23rd Western Canadian Conference on Computing Education (WCCCE '18).
 9:1--9:6.
 - Jennifer Campbell, Michelle Craig, and Marcus Law.
 2017.
 Computing for Medicine: An Experience Report.
 In Proceedings of the 2017 ACM Conference on Innovation and Technology in Computer Science Education (ITiCSE '17).
 281-286.
 - Andrew Petersen, Michelle Craig, Anya Tafliovich, and Jennifer Campbell.
 Revisiting why students drop CS1.
 2016.
 In Proceedings of the 16th Koli Calling International Conference on Computing Education Research (Koli Calling '16).
 71-80. **Special commendation: Runner-up for best paper**